ATCC-Bioinformatics/Equivalency_Analysis/Assembly_statistics/README.md

 python >=3.5 and pandas

-tableS4.atcc.assembly.summary.tsv and tableS4.Refseq.assembly.summary.tsv are available in this repo and were made from internal product tracking or information from Refseq (with GC content added from bbmap)
+tableS4.atcc.assembly.summary.tsv and tableS4.Refseq.assembly.summary.tsv are too large to be made available in this repo and were made from internal product tracking or information from Refseq (with GC content added from bbmap)